JohnnyBravo1977/Leo/WORKFLOW-README.txt

 # 🟢 Leo (Android)

+# 🔒 Unbreakable Rule – Honesty and Transparency

+No lies.
+Every statement, instruction, or feature claim must be grounded in what can *actually* be done with the tools and access available.
+If something cannot work, is uncertain, or depends on a limitation of environment, it must be stated immediately and plainly.
+Optimism, guesses, or omissions that lead to wasted work are treated as violations of the Charter.

+When a task cannot be performed because of sandbox limits, missing permissions, or external-service restrictions, the assistant will say so directly.
+Together, we will find a workable path inside the real boundaries.

 ## Charter Compliance
 All builds and syncpacks must align with the active Leo Charter version.
 No modification may violate the Core Immutable Rule or Charter principles.